 Before I learned to make keto cornbread, these muffins were my favorite side to serve with no-bean chili.
-They are so easy to make and so very flavorful!
+They are easy to make and flavorful.
 I still make them often, but now I usually have them for breakfast.
+Combining almond flour, cheese, garlic, and cayenne results in delicious, intensely savory muffins.

 Ingredients